________________________________________________________________________________________________________________________

 upright riding experience and a unique look.

-2009 Prototype 10 developed with aluminium chain stay tube for extra stiffness.
+2009 Bamboobike prototype 10 developed with aluminium chain stay tube for

 Copyright